sedol1339/files/abstracts.md

     - This can be used for hyperparameter selection and early stopping without a validation set
     - The results are promising, but further refinements are likely to be necessary

+Edwards, H., & Storkey, A. (2016).
+Towards a Neural Statistician. arXiv, 1606.02185.
+Retrieved from https://arxiv.org/abs/1606.02185v2

+    - We take seriously the idea of working with datasets, rather than datapoints, as the key objects to model
+    - We demonstrate an extension to VAE called a neural statistician
+    - It is trained to produce statistics that encapsulate a generative model for each dataset
+    - It unsupervisedly learns representations, or statistics, of datasets
+    - This enables efficient few-shot learning from new datasets

 Freeman, C. D., & Bruna, J. (2016).
 Topology and Geometry of Half-Rectified Network Optimization. arXiv, 1611.01540.
 Retrieved from https://arxiv.org/abs/1611.01540v4

     - We prove that single layer ReLU networks are asymptotically connected